-When a teenage runaway, a marijuana kingpin and a wealthy guru enter his life, Seth realises that everything he knew is now out of date.
-He’s a tough bastard but the automatic weapons, vulnerable young women, kung-fu kicks, and freaky spirituality are starting to get to him.
+When a teenage runaway, a marijuana kingpin and a wealthy guru enter his life, Seth realises that everything he thought he knew is now out of date.
+He’s a tough bastard but the automatic weapons, kung-fu kicks, vulnerable young women and freaky spirituality are starting to get to him.

 Trouble is, what’s really got Seth running . . . is himself.

-The Colour of Shadows is the first book in a trilogy set in the wild, beautiful world of Far North Queensland, Australia in the 1970s and 1980s.
+The Colour of Shadows is the first book in a trilogy set in the wild & beautiful world of Far North Queensland, Australia in the 1970s & ’80s.
 If you like your noir drenched in sunshine and with more than a little heart and soul – then this white-knuckle thrill ride is for you.

 About the Author

 After a South Pacific childhood, Gawain Barker spent the next 30 years cooking around the world – especially in Far North Queensland.
 From TV chefs like Rick Stein and Ainsley Harriott, to techno ravers and bare-foot hippies, he has worked with the biggest cast of kitchen characters imaginable.

 Now retired from the kitchen and writing full-time, he’s focused on a crime thriller trilogy set in 1970s & 1980s tropical North Queensland, Australia.
 The novels explore the rough-as-guts social mores, endemic corruption and absolute personal freedoms of the era.
 Through extensive research, much personal experience and many interviews with the old-school, Gawain is recreating an untold time and place filled with epic natural beauty, extreme conditions and some very dangerous people.